format_list_bulleted Topic Overview

 Stanford stationery and business cards can be printed directly or ordered from recommended vendors as explained at the Stanford Identity Guide.
 As noted in Research Policy Handbook Section 15.4, office supplies may not normally be charged to sponsored projects.

-Desktop Computers and Laptops
+Desktop computers and laptops

 Laptops and other personal computers must be protected, tracked, and managed due to their value and potentially sensitive data they may contain and to support business continuity.
 Schools and units are encouraged to record and track them in Sunflower Assets.
 It records the custodian (the person to whom the equipment is assigned) and purchase date, which can help determine replacement needs.
 See more information in the Property Management Manual